An industry resource published by Cogan·

 Load capacity: Standard 1.25" bar grating at 1-3/16" spacing handles ~125 PSF uniform load with joists at 4 foot spacing.
 Heavier grating (1.5" or 2") for higher loads.

-B-deck with concrete fill
+When should you use B-deck with concrete fill?

 Corrugated steel decking (typically 1.5" or 3" deep) covered with 3–6 inches of poured concrete to form a composite slab.